Florianópolis: Vegetation

-Florianópolis has a native Atlantic Forest-type vegetation.
-This vegetation has an extremely diverse and unique mix of vegetation and forest types.
-The main ecoregion is the coastal Atlantic forest, the narrow strip of about 50–100 km along the coast which covers about 20 percent of the region.
-This forest extends as far as 500–600 km inland and its range is as high as 2,000 meters above sea level.
+Florianópolis lies within the Atlantic Forest, which has an extremely diverse and unique mix of vegetation and forest types.
+The main ecoregion is the coastal Atlantic forest, the narrow strip of about 50–100 km along the coast, which covers about 20 percent of the region.
+This forest extends as far as 500–600 km inland, and its range is as high as 2,000 meters above sea level.
 Altitude determines at least three vegetation types in the Atlantic Forest: the lowland forest of the coastal plain, montane forests, and the high-altitude grassland or "campo rupestre."

 The municipality contains part of the 17104 ha offshore Marinha do Arvoredo Biological Reserve, a fully protected conservation unit established in 1990.

 It also contains part of the 84130 ha Serra do Tabuleiro State Park, a mountainous area covered in lush forests.

-The park protects the sources of the Vargem do Braço, Cubatão and Una rivers, which supply most of the drinking water for greater Florianópolis and the south coast region.
+The park protects the sources of the Vargem do Braço, Cubatão, and Una rivers, which supply most of the drinking water for greater Florianópolis and the south coast region.

 The municipality contains the 1532 ha Rio Vermelho State Park in the northeast of Santa Catarina Island, created in 2007.

 Precipitation

-There is significant precipitation which is well distributed throughout the year.
-The annual normal precipitation for the period of 1961 through 1990 was 1517.8 mm.
+There is significant precipitation, which is well distributed throughout the year.
+The annual normal rainfall for the period of 1961 through 1990 was 1517.8 mm.
 There is no dry season, and summer generally is the rainiest season.
-Increased rainfall occurs from January to March, with a median of 160 mm per month, and from April to December there is somewhat less precipitation, averaging 100 mm per month.
+Increased rainfall occurs from January to March, with a median of 160 mm per month, and from April to December, there is somewhat less precipitation, averaging 100 mm per month.
 The driest months are from June to August.

 Climate

 Florianópolis experiences a warm humid subtropical climate (Koppen: Cfa), falling just short of a true tropical climate.
 The seasons of the year are distinct, with a well-defined summer and winter, and characteristic weather for autumn and spring.
 Due to the proximity of the sea, the relative humidity of the atmosphere is 80% on average.

+The area is threatened by climate change, with rising sea levels expected to lead to increased coastal erosion.
+Mangroves are being planted in and around the city to help mitigate potential damage while restoring local ecosystems.

-The maximum temperatures of the hottest month varies from 25 to 38.8 °C and the minimum temperatures are from 6 to 11 °C. The lowest temperature ever recorded was -0.4 °C in September 1980 while the highest temperature ever recorded was 38.8 °C in February 1973.
+The maximum temperatures of the hottest month varies from 25 to 38.8 °C and the minimum temperatures are from 6 to 11 °C. The lowest temperature ever recorded was -0.4 °C in July 2000 while the highest temperature ever recorded was 38.8 °C in February 1973.